 These men had erred by hopping into the boat and trusting in themselves.
 The storm brought them to the end of themselves.
 That’s when they should have realized that Jesus was in the boat with them.
 In fact, they should have remembered that they were in God’s will because the boat trip was Jesus’ idea to begin with!

 Knowing that they were in God’s will and knowing that God was in that situation with them (even when He seemed to be asleep and completely unaware of the ordeal) would have been more than enough to give them the confidence to weather the storm.
 If their hearts had been tough and calm, the storm could have continued to rage around them.
 And Jesus would have awoken with a smile as He looked upon these men who had evidenced such manly, godly character.

-As I conclude, I want to leave you with one of my favorite, all time quotes.
+As I conclude, I want to leave you with one of my favorite quotes of all time.
 Thomas Jonathan (“Stonewall”) Jackson was a devout Christian who loved the Lord.
 His life had been tough from birth and he had learned to find strength from the Lord to make it through those tough times.
 He learned that as long as he was in God’s will and he was assured that God was with him, he had nothing to fear.
 The Almighty would watch over him as he trusted in Him.

 “My religious belief teaches me to feel as safe in battle as in bed.
 God has fixed the time for my death.
 I do not concern myself with that but to be always ready whenever it may overtake me.
 That is the way all men should live … then all men would be equally brave.”

 Because of his steadfast faith in his Lord, Stonewall sounds like a man who may not have panicked with the disciples in the boat.